 Pinto Beans are the most widely produced bean in the United States and is one of the most popular in the Americas.
 It also contains the most fiber of all beans.
 Characteristically known by their medium size oval shape, with speckled reddish brown over a pale pink base and solid texture and flavor.

-Great Northern Beans are a North American bean, which is popular in France for making cassoulet (a white bean casserole) and in the whole Mediterranean where many beans of a similar appearance are cultivated.
-These beans have a delicate flavor, thin skin, and are flat, kidney shaped, medium-sized white beans.
+Great Northern Beans are a North American bean.
+It is popular in France for making cassoulet (a white bean casserole).
+The whole Mediterranean has many similar appearance that are cultivated.
+These beans have a delicate flavor and a thin skin.
+They are flat, kidney shaped, medium-sized white beans.